jamen/wasmify/readme.md

 ### `wasmify -c wabt`

-For compiling WAT files you can use the [WebAssembly Binary Toolkit](https://github.com/webassembly/wabt) config by:
+For compiling WAT files you can use the [WebAssembly Binary Toolkit](https://github.com/webassembly/wabt) config.
+Using the `.wat` modules would look like:

- - Passing the `-c wabt` flag in command line
- - Passing `wasmify.wabt` into the options

-To use the modules would look like this:

 ```js
 var createSample = require('./sample.wat')